Looking for Accelerated BSN Programs in Virginia? Consider Averett University

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 483-8705.

 Nursing programs are resource-intensive, and most schools don’t have enough of what they need to increase enrollment.
-That makes the process of getting into nursing school extremely competitive.
-But Averett University’s Accelerated Bachelor of Science in Nursing (ABSN) program in Norfolk, Virginia, can make a quality nursing education more accessible.
+That makes the process of getting into nursing school competitive, and it’s why relocating to Virginia for nursing school can be a smart move.
+Averett University’s Accelerated BSN program in Virginia can make a quality nursing education more accessible.

 How Do ABSN Programs in Virginia Work?